massgov/mayflower-patternlab/styleguide/source/_patterns/01-atoms/04-headings/heading-2.md

 ---
-title: Heading - Level 2
+title: DEPRECATED - Heading - Level 2
 ---
 Description: An `<h2>` element with no CSS class.

-## State: ALPHA
+## State: DEPRECATED

 ### Notes:
+All base elements with no class or id are being moved into base pattern directory.

 ### Used In:
 -[@organisms/by-author/rich-text](/?p=organisms-rich-text)